RaresE/MovieWishlist/README.md

+# 🎬 Movie Wishlist App

-The Movie Wishlist App is an Android application designed for movie enthusiasts to easily keep track of what they want to watch and what they've already seen.
-It offers an intuitive interface to manage a personalized movie wishlist and watch history, along with profile customization and integration with Firebase for extended functionality.
+The **Movie Wishlist App** is an Android application designed for movie lovers to easily track what they want to watch and what they've already seen.
+It features a clean interface for managing a personalized wishlist and watch history, with Firebase support for storing additional movie details.

-✨ Main Features
+## ✨ Main Features

-📌 Add Movies to Wishlist – Save movies you plan to watch later in an organized list.
+- ⭐ **Add Movies to Wishlist** – Save movies you plan to watch later in an organized list.

-📃 View Wishlist – Browse your saved movies anytime in a clean and simple layout.
+- 📃 **View Wishlist** – Browse your saved movies anytime in a clean and simple layout.

-👤 Create and Manage User Profile – Personalize your experience by setting up your own profile.
+- 👤 **Create and Manage User Profile** – Personalize your experience with your own profile.

-🕓 Watch History – Add movies you've watched to a separate history section for easy tracking.
+- 🕓 **Watch History** – Keep track of movies you've already watched.

-🎭 Firebase Integration – Store and manage details about directors and actors using Firebase.
+- 🎭 **Firebase Integration** – Store and manage directors and actors in Firebase.

-💾 Local Database – Movie data and watch history are saved locally for offline access and faster performance.
+- 💾 **Local Database** – Store movie and history data locally for offline access.